rudxde/lerna-dockerize/README.md

 #### Multiple stages

-You can use multiple stages in each stage an ```RUN npm install``` step will be replaced by bootstrapping and adding the dependent packages.
+You can use multiple stages.
+In each stage a ```RUN npm install``` step will be replaced by bootstrapping and adding the dependent packages.
 The last stage of the dockerfile will be used for the dependent packages, to install the package.
 The names of the stages will be scoped with the package name as a prefix.

 ### Template Dockerfile